What Can Parents Do?

 - Option 3: If you do not have insurance, there are agencies with sliding scales available in most communities.
-You can find these on the web.
+You can find these online.

 - Option 4: Call Teen Lifeline (602-248-8336 or 800-248-8336) to help you find a referral that works for your teen’s needs.

-Coordinate: Keep your teen’s school and any other important parties in your teen’s life in the loop if possible.
-The more adults who are on the same page regarding your teen’s struggles and circumstances, the more safety you create for your teen.
+Coordinate: Keep your teen’s school and any other important parties in your teen’s life in the loop as necessary.
+The more adults who are on the same page regarding your teen’s circumstances, the more safety you create.